 Admission in Birla Vidya Mandir Nainital

-Admissions in Birla Vidya Mandir School depends on the vacancies of seats from classes IV to IX and XI (as boarder only) for the session commencing from March, is granted on the basis of an admission test-cum- interview, held at the different centres in India.
+Depending upon the vacancies, admissions from classes IV to IX (as boarders only), for the session commencing from March, are granted on the basis of an admission test-cum- interview, held at various centres.

 If a student is found to be medically unfit after he joins the school, he is immediately sent back and the school fee is not refunded.
 Parents have to give a written undertaking to this effect at the time of admission.
 Initial admission is valid only up to class X. For class XI one is required to seek fresh admission, which is selective and subject to the discretion of the Principal.